Theyyam: Vishnumoorthi

 This is the most popular Vaishnava Theyyam.
 This theyyam narrates and performs the story of Hiranyakashipu's death by Vishnu in his avatar of Narasimha.
 Because of this, Vishnumoorthi is also called Narasimhamoorthi.

+Puthiya Bhagavathi

+Puthya Bhagavathi' is a Theyyam performed in North Malabar and is also known as Puthya Bhagavathi'Puthyayotra (Puthya Bhagavathi Thira).
+Cheerumba Bhagavathi is considered to be the younger sister of Puthya Bhagavathi.
+Sri Bhadrakali herself is generally considered to be Puthya Bhagavathi.